Am I Addicted to My Phone?

 The psychological term for phone addiction is “nomophobia,” or the fear of being without your mobile device.
 When this behavior manifests, it can interfere with your daily experience and quality of life.
 Here’s how to spot the signs of nomophobia:

-- Do you constantly check your phone every minute, even if there’s no text message or notification?
+- Do you constantly check your phone every minute, even without a text message or notification?
 That’s a sign of being addicted to your cell phone.

 - Separation Anxiety: Do you experience anxiety or distress when without your phone or the inability to find it?
 That indicates dependency.